DIET-LOGUE BRAND ACTIVATION

 Research

 Research included examining scientific studies, peer reviewed journals, and trusted hubs of information such as the National Eating Disorder Association.
+I organized everything on Miro.

 Inspiration, Ideation, Iteration